Greening Our Buildings

 - All the low-flow showerheads in the residence halls have been replaced with ultra-low-flow showerheads.
 The new shower heads provide a better quality shower while saving 4,400 gallons of hot water a day.

-- Paper towel dispensers are being replaced by powerful energy-efficient automatic hand dryers on campus.
+- Paper towel dispensers were replaced by powerful energy-efficient automatic hand dryers on campus.
 The Sports and Recreation Center was the first building to be outfitted.